masroof-maindak/naqsha-e-safar/README.md

 ## Assumptions/Caveats/Limitations

-- Few stops; we only have the Red Metro, Orange Line, and a handful of Speedo stops
+- Few stops; we only have the Red Metro, Orange Line, and 20 unique Speedo stops
 - The 'communities' returned by Louvain are not representative of actual residential 'societies' in Lahore
 - We don't account for 'self-sufficient' methods of transport e.g communities w/ a teeming qingqi culture
+- Some missing data e.g stops along Speedo routes (we ignore these)

 ## Datasets